Arousal

 Arousal is important in regulating consciousness, attention, alertness, and information processing.
 It is crucial for motivating certain behaviours, such as mobility, the pursuit of nutrition, the fight-or-flight response and sexual activity (the arousal phase of Masters and Johnson's human sexual response cycle).
 It holds significance within emotion and has been included in theories such as the James–Lange theory of emotion.
 According to Hans Eysenck, differences in baseline arousal level lead people to be extraverts or introverts.

 The Yerkes–Dodson law states that an optimal level of arousal for performance exists, and too little or too much arousal can adversely affect task performance.
-One interpretation of the Yerkes–Dodson Law is the Easterbrook cue-utilisation hypothesis.
-Easterbrook states that an increase of arousal decreases the number.
+One interpretation of the Yerkes–Dodson Law is the "Easterbrook cue-utilisation hypothesis".

+Easterbrook's hypothesis suggests that under high-stress conditions, individuals tend to focus on a narrower set of cues and may overlook relevant information, leading to a decrease in decision-making effectiveness.